Netlabbuilder/Arista_notes/Spine_Leaf/Lab_1/README.md

 <details>
 <summary>Lab Configuration</summary>

-   - The working configuration for all Spine and Leaf devices is placed in "configs" folder.
-[Click here](configs) to go there.
+   - The working configuration for all Spine and Leaf devices is placed in "configs" folder, [click here](configs) to go there.

 </details>